wichopy/reddit-client-frontend/README.md

 and all comments in whatever manner you may like

 ## Approach:
-Initialized app using Facebook's create-react-app cli tool.
+Initialized app in React using Facebook's create-react-app cli tool.
-Use fetch calls to backend to update state.
+Used fetch calls to backend to update state.
 Autocomplete by posting partial search queries to Reddit's search_reddit_names route and using npm library `react-autosuggest`
-Utilized bootstrap collapse for comment tree and
+Utilized bootstrap collapse for comment tree with a gradient color change for nested replies.

 ## Local Installation: